 Solutions for Painful Sex

-No matter what’s causing pain during intercourse, you don’t have to live with it.
 For many women, the issue is vaginal dryness.
-Try MembrasinÒ’s estrogen-free, clinically studied products that could help restore vaginal moisture and reduce pain during sex.
+Try Membrasin®’s estrogen-free, clinically studied Vitality Pearls and topical Intimate Moisture Cream that support vaginal moisture to help reduce pain during sex.